How Keep Your Pet Safe During a Hurricane—And Make Sure You’re Prepared

 Prepare a pet first-aid kit

-A first-aid kit is an absolute must.
-Hopefully, your pet will stay perfectly safe throughout the experience, but you’ll want to be prepared for health needs big and small.
+A first-aid kit is a must.
+Hopefully, your pet will stay safe throughout the experience, but you’ll want to be prepared for health needs big and small.
 It’s a good idea to familiarize yourself with the kit before you need it, Gillespie says, so you know where everything is.

 First things first: You’ll need a first-aid manual.
 Gillespie recommends a “pet-specific first-aid book or manual from reputable sources like AVMA, AAHA, or the Red Cross.”